davidgiven/fluxengine/doc/using.md

 **Important note:** FluxEngine _always_ uses zero-based units (even if the *disk format says otherwise).

+### Input and output specifiers

+These use a very similar syntax to the source and destination specifiers (because they're based on the same microformat library!) but are used for input and output _images_: i.e. nicely lined up arrays of sectors which you can actually do something with.

+Use `--input` (`-i`) or `--output` (`-o`) as appropriate to tell FluxEngine where you want to read from or write to.
+The actual format is autodetected based on the extension:

+  - `.img` or `.adf`: raw sector images in CHS order.
+Append `:c=80:h=2:s=9:b=512` to set the geometry; that specifies 80 cylinders, 2 heads, 9 sectors, 512 bytes per sector.
+For output files (`--output`) the geometry will be autodetected if left unspecified.
+For input files you normally have to specify it.

 ### High density disks

 High density disks use a different magnetic medium to low and double density